xcore/sw_audio_effects/module_dsp_long_reverb/doc/programming.rst

 Makefile
 ........

-The Makefile is found in the top level directory of the application (e.g. app_slicekit_sdram_reverb)
+The Makefile is found in the top level directory of the application (e.g. app_slicekit_long_reverb)

 The application is for the Slicekit Core Board so the TARGET variable needs to be set in the Makefile: e.g TARGET = xp-skc-l2-single-xscope.xn (or SLICEKIT-L2.xn)